jellybob/text_tractor/README.md

 If you want to contribute, fork this repository, and submit a pull request when you're done.
 I won't accept patches which don't come with accompanying tests, but I am quite happy to help you write those tests if it's not something you're used to doing.

+## Things to be Done ##

+* Mark which phrases have been published in the web interface.
+* Add some filtering to the web interface.
+Currently it just dumps the complete list on the screen at once.
+* Allow publishing from the web interface.

 ## Licensing ##